Manage GCP Compute Storage Pool IAM Bindings

 Beyond these examples

-These snippets focus on specific IAM binding features: role-based access control, time-based access with IAM Conditions, and authoritative vs non-authoritative member management.
+These snippets focus on specific IAM binding features: role binding with multiple members, IAM Conditions for temporal access, and non-authoritative member additions.
 They’re intentionally minimal rather than full access control configurations.

-The examples reference pre-existing infrastructure such as storage pools (by name, zone, and project).
+The examples reference pre-existing infrastructure such as storage pools identified by name, project, and zone.
 They focus on configuring IAM bindings rather than provisioning storage pools themselves.

 To keep things focused, common IAM patterns are omitted, including: